hermanwaygo/slate/source/index.html.md

 ]
 ```

 This endpoint detects the lines of text in an image, and returns the positions, colors and text of the detected text.
+It will also return an English translation and an English romanization of the text, if the source language is not English.
+If the source language is English, the translation and romanization fields will currently merely mirror the value field.

 ### HTTP Request